aman193/internship-search/ReadME.md

 - For now, cover letter and resume fields are in string format can be extended to file.

   **NodeMailer used for sending mails**

+  **dev.js file is not pushed to github for security purpose as it contains my real email and password used for nodemailer**

+  **Communication**

+  - for now communication is done by simply adding value in mesage field of internship.
+  - can be done by using router -> /sendmessage
+  - it contains 2 fields - 1. id of the user, 2. message
+  - can be extend furthure using socket.io for realtime conversation.